Research

 40% of global CO2 emissions are attributed to the built environment

-Our pursuit of new ways to reduce carbon and change behaviours gained us the coveted title of Architectural Practice of the Year in 2012.
-This unprecedented achievement led us to establish our Research and Development group whose role is to investigate new ways of seeing and thinking about the challenges we face in the industry.
+Our commitment to finding innovative ways to reduce carbon emissions and drive sustainable behaviours has earned us the highly coveted title of Architectural Practice of the Year in 2012.
+This achievement prompted the creation of our Research and Development group, dedicated to exploring the key challenges we face in the industry.

 Innovation in Offsite Construction

-A recent study found that using offsite construction could cut carbon emissions by as much as 45% compared with traditional building methods.
+A recent study found that using off-site construction could reduce carbon emissions by as much as 45% compared with traditional building methods.

 We use modular offsite construction combined with algorithmic tools to find new ways to maximise customisation of repeatable standardised parts.